Josef Philipp Vukassovich: Early career

-Vukassovich was born in 1755.
-Sources place his birthplace either in Senj or in Sveti Petar, present day village of Bruvno near Gračac.
-His father was major Petar Vukasović who commanded the fourth Grenz infantry company of the Croatian Military Frontier, headquartered in Sveti Petar.
+Vukassovich was born in 1755 in the village of Sveti Petar, present day village of Bruvno, near Gračac, in Lika, at the time part of the Croatian Military Frontier.
+His father was major Petar Vukasović, from Senj, who commanded the fourth Grenz infantry company of the Croatian Military Frontier, headquartered in Sveti Petar.
 His mother Ana, née Bašić, was also of a Grenz infantry officer family.
-His birthplace which is in today's Croatia, was initially a nominal part of Kingdom of Croatia within Habsburg monarchy, but later fully transferred under direct imperial rule as part of the larger Military Frontier.
-Croatian Military Frontier was placed under the unified control of the Croatian General Command in 1783.
+His paternal family moved to Senj after the fall of Klis (1537) from Poljica in Dalmatia, from where it had moved from Bosnia following the Ottoman conquest in 1463.

 Graduating in 1771 from the Theresian Military Academy located in the castle of Wiener Neustadt, he joined his home Liccaner (Gospić) Grenz regiment in 1775.
 When promoted to Oberleutnant (first lieutenant) in 1780, Vukassovich served in Montenegro.
 The Austrians planned to start an uprising from within Montenegro, to liberate the Balkans, and Vukassovich and Ludvig Pernet were part of the delegation that were to win over the Montenegrin chiefs.
+In 1783, the Croatian Military Frontier was placed under the unified control of the Croatian General Command in 1783.

-By 1787, he had risen in rank to Hauptmann (captain) in the Liccaner (Gospić) Grenz Infantry Regiment # 1.
-During the Austro-Turkish War (1787-1791), he fought with distinction, earning the Military Order of Maria Theresa on 15 November 1788.
-He was named to the nobility as a Freiherr in December 1788.
+By 1787, he was elevated to hauptmann in the Liccaner (Gospić) Grenz Infantry Regiment No. 1.
+During the Austro-Turkish War (1788–1791), he fought with distinction, earning the Military Order of Maria Theresa on 15 November 1788.
+He received the noble title Freiherr in December 1788.
 In 1789 he raised a freikorps, which soon reached a strength of 3,000 men in 12 companies of infantry and 4 squadrons of hussars.
 During the Austro-Turkish War, Vukassovich served as freikorps' acting commander with the rank of Major, and was then promoted to Oberstleutnant (lieutenant colonel).
 In 1790 he took part in the battle of Cetingrad and some other battles in retaking border areas of Croatian territory from the Ottoman Empire, including Furjan, Lapac, Boričevac and Srb.

 Vukassovich married Johanna Pulcheria Malfatti von Kriegsfeld.
 She was 24 years younger and outlived him by many years, dying in 1854.
 He had four children, sons Josip and Filip and daughters Marija and Ana.